hashicorp/design-system/website/docs/components/copy/snippet/partials/accessibility/accessibility.md

 When the default variant of this component is used, there should not be any WCAG conformance issues with this component.

-However, the truncation feature is not conformant, because a keyboard-only user has no method of accessing truncated content.
-Users should be aware of this when evaluating whether or not to include truncation in your copy snippet.
+However, the truncation feature is not conformant because a keyboard-only user cannot access the truncated content.
+Please be aware of this when evaluating whether or not to include truncation in your copy snippet.

 ## Applicable WCAG Success Criteria